ursnj/nayan/packages/cli/README.md

-# NayanUI CLI - Dev Tools needed for Every Website
+# Nayan UI CLI - Tools needed for Every Website

 **NayanUI CLI** is a powerful all-in-one tool developed to boost your website's visibility and rankings.
 With features like automatic sitemap generation, customizable robots.txt creation and seamless integration with major search engines, SEO Master simplifies the process of optimizing your site for search engines.
 Whether you're monitoring backlinks, improving page speed, or fine-tuning on-page SEO, SEO Master offers everything you need to achieve top search engine performance.